-- There is no minimum GRE score required by OSU in order to be eligible to apply to the Graduate School or the Chemistry PhD Program, still, official scores are required to be submitted and must be reported to OSU directly from ETS.
+- The GRE is NOT required to be eligible to apply to the Graduate School or the Chemistry PhD Program.

-- Without exception, GRE and TOEFL or scores must be officially reported to OSU by ETS.
+- Without exception, TOEFL or scores must be officially reported to OSU by ETS.
 If you are submitting scores for the IELTS, those scores must be reported to OSU directly by IELTS.

 - Answers to the most frequently asked questions can be found here.

-December 15, 2018 is the deadline for submitting the online application and all required supplemental materials for Autumn 2019 admission.
+December 1, 2023 is the deadline for submitting the online application and all required supplemental materials for Autumn 2024 admission.
 Before or on this date, all required application materials MUST be submitted (submitted is defined as available for committee review and not on order for or en route to OSU).
-Please complete the online application well in advance of the deadline so that your referees will receive their links in plenty of time to submit their letters before the December 15th deadline.
-Please be certain to take the GRE and/or TOEFL early enough to ensure that your scores are reported to OSU by ETS before or on December 15th.
+Please SUBMIT the online application well in advance of the deadline so that your referees will receive their links in plenty of time to submit their letters before the December 1st deadline.
+Recommendation letter upload links do not get sent to referees until the application is submitted and the fee is paid.
+Please be certain to take the TOEFL early enough to ensure that your scores are reported to OSU by ETS before or on December 1st.
 Please follow the instructions below to complete your application and consult our timeline to help you navigate our application process.

-- Upload scans of your transcripts on the "Academic Data" tab of the online application.
-Scans of original transcripts from every college or university you have ever attended are REQUIRED.
+You may upload scans of your transcripts on the "Academic Data" tab of the online application.
+Scans of original transcripts from every college or university you have ever attended are required to be submitted before your application can be reviewed.
 Transfer credit indicated on a transcript does not satisfy the transcript requirement for the school at which the credits were originally earned.
-Scans of original, official transcripts (front and back (if applicable)) are required to be uploaded while completing the online application or submitted via the document uploader by or on the application deadline.
+Scans of original, official transcripts are required to be uploaded while completing the online application or submitted via the document uploader by or on the application deadline.
 Online advising reports or degree audits cannot be used to satisfy the transcript requirement for the application.

 You should address the following in your personal statement: